 Honeymooners looking for a destination within Australia should look no further.
 The money you will save on not flying International can be put towards the expense of staying on the island and although it doesn’t come cheap, a trip to Lord Howe is unforgettable.
 There are some great hiking trails on the island as well as many places to paddle board, so be sure to pack your activewear.

-Over in South Australia lies a true gem that is mostly frequented by international tourists hoping to see their first kangaroo.
-Of course kangaroo island is heavily populated with our national icon, but it is also home to a huge colony of sea lions and many more species of wildlife.
+Over in South Australia lies a true gem that is mostly frequented by international tourists.
+Most of them are hoping to see their first kangaroo.
+Kangaroo island is heavily populated with our national icon, But it is also home to a huge colony of sea lions.
+You will also find many more species of wildlife here.
 One of the easiest ways to incorporate Kangaroo Island into your itinerary is to join one of the cruises from Melbourne.
-The remote location in South Australia makes this island a little out of the way otherwise, so if you fancy a slower mode of travel a cruise is the best way to go.
+The remote location in South Australia makes this island a little out of the way.
+But, it is totally worth the effort!

 Aside from the chance to see lots of fury critters, Kangaroo Island also happens to be one of the best places to enjoy South Australia’s culinary scene.
 This state is renowned for its wine (see: the Barossa Valley) but the gastronomy is equally exciting.
 Make sure you don’t miss the Fig Tree Restaurant where guests quite literally dine inside a fig tree on a delicious journey through local produce.
 Kangaroo Island gin has also made a name for itself, so be sure to allow extra time to stop by on your journey!

 Queensland’s Lizard Island is a favourite of international visitors but many Australians have never visited nor heard of the island.
 This exclusive island is a great alternative to more popular Hamilton island and offers more privacy.